This is a beginner topic. Little to no advanced knowledge is required.

 If you are faculty, staff or even a graduate student, you can edit your personnel page/directory listing on your unit's site.
 This is a great way to keep your information current and share your research and other academic pursuits.
 These instructions will guide you through logging in and editing our personnel page.

 These instructions are for those units who have sites made with Drupal 8.
+With maybe one exception, all of our sites are in Drupal 8 now.

 We wish we could integrate with the Elements application, but for now the information on your unit's website must be entered separately.